 If a member does not satisfy this income requirement then an amount of €63,500 must first be invested in an Approved Minimum Retirement Fund (where withdrawal of the capital originally invested is not permitted until age 75) and only the balance may be transferred to an ARF.

-The CERS Trustee preferred Financial Adviser is Milestone Advisory DAC.
-You can contact them or your own financial adviser to assist you to review your options at retirement.
-You can contact Milestone Advisory DAC at 4 Clonskeagh Square, Clonskeagh Road, Dublin 14, at email@example.com or call them on 01 4068020.
-Their website is www.milestoneadvisory.ie .
+We recommend our Members take investment advice when considering investment choices.
+The CERS Trustee preferred financial adviser is Milestone Advisory DAC.
+You can contact the Milestone Team team or your own financial adviser to assist you to review your investment choices.
+Milestone Advisory DAC can be contacted via the website (www.milestoneadvisory.ie), by post, Linden House, 4 Clonskeagh Square, Clonskeagh, Dublin 14, D14 FH90 or by email (email@example.com).

 Will I be taxed on my pension?